Install Infinite Scale on a Server

 -

-Fake LE intermediate X1
+Fake LE Intermediate X1

-and set back theTRAEFIK_ACME_CASERVER
+and set theTRAEFIK_ACME_CASERVER

 Start the Deployment